gguex/SemSim_AutoCor/README.md

 # Spatial methods applied to text : Autocorrelation indices and Fuzzy Topic Clustering

-Welcome to the GitHub repository for the article *Spatial methods applied to text : Autocorrelation indices and Fuzzy Topic Clustering*.
+Welcome to the GitHub repository for the (upcoming) article *Spatial methods applied to text : Autocorrelation indices and Fuzzy Topic Clustering*.

 ### Abstract